Nuclear Information and Resource Service

 The Nuclear Information and Resource Service (NIRS) is a 501(c)(3) non-profit anti-nuclear group founded in 1978.
 Its mission is to be an information and networking center for citizens and organizations concerned about nuclear power, radioactive waste, radiation and sustainable energy issues.
-The organization advocates for energy efficiency, solar power, wind power and plug-in hybrids.

 In 2000, NIRS' affiliation with World Information Service on Energy (WISE) turned it into an international organization (NIRS/WISE).

 International offices

 NIRS and WISE have merged their operations and WISE has relay offices in Amsterdam, Argentina, Austria, the Czech Republic, India, Japan, Russia, Slovakia, South Africa, Sweden, and Ukraine.

 Michael Mariotte (1952-2016) was president and executive director of the Nuclear Information and Resource Service for 30 years.
 He was a well-known opponent of nuclear power and organized anti-nuclear activities in Europe after the 1986 Chernobyl disaster.
 Mariotte was a keen supporter of renewable energy and efficient energy use.
-He believed that nuclear power would become obsolete, to be replaced by clean energy sources.
+He believed that nuclear power would become obsolete, to be replaced by renewable energy sources.